 - Check your feet.
 If you have diabetes, check your feet daily for signs of ingrown toenails or other foot problems.

-Your doctor can diagnose an ingrown toenail based on your symptoms and a physical examination of your nail and the surrounding skin.
+Your health care provider can diagnose an ingrown toenail based on your symptoms and a physical examination of the nail and the surrounding skin.

-If home remedies haven't helped your ingrown toenail, your doctor may recommend:
+If home remedies haven't helped your ingrown toenail, your health care provider may recommend:

-- Lifting the nail.
-For a slightly ingrown nail (redness and pain but no pus), your doctor may carefully lift the ingrowing nail edge and place cotton, dental floss or a splint under it.
-This separates the nail from the overlying skin and helps the nail grow above the skin edge.
+Lifting the nail.
+For a slightly ingrown nail, your health care provider may carefully lift the ingrowing nail edge and place cotton, dental floss or a splint under it.
+This separates the nail from the overlying skin and helps the nail grow above the skin edge, usually in 2 to 12 weeks.
 At home, you'll need to soak the toe and replace the material daily.
+Your health care provider might also prescribe a corticosteroid cream to apply after soaking.

 - Partially removing the nail.
-For a more severe ingrown toenail (redness, pain and pus), your doctor may trim or remove the ingrown portion of the nail.
-Before this procedure, your doctor may temporarily numb your toe by injecting it with an anesthetic.
+For a more severe ingrown toenail (inflamed skin, pain and pus), your health care provider may numb the toe and trim or remove the ingrown portion of the nail.
+It could take 2 to 4 months for your toenail to grow back.

 - Removing the nail and tissue.
-If you have the problem repeatedly on the same toe, your doctor may suggest removing a portion of the nail along with the underlying tissue (nail bed).
-This procedure may prevent that part of your nail from growing back.
-Your doctor will use a chemical, a laser or other methods.
+If you have the problem repeatedly on the same toe, your health care provider may suggest removing a portion of the nail along with the underlying tissue (nail bed).
+This procedure may prevent that part of the nail from growing back.
+Your health care provider will numb the toe and use a chemical, a laser or other methods.

 Lifestyle and home remedies